 What support will the Falepili Union provide?

-The treaty’s recently released Explanatory Memorandum establishes that Tuvaluans who took up the visas ‘would be permanent residents from day one’, said Department of Foreign Affairs and Trade (DFAT) Assistant Secretary Celeste Powell.
+The treaty’s recently released Explanatory Memorandum makes clear that Tuvaluans who take up the visas ‘would be permanent residents from day one’, explained Department of Foreign Affairs and Trade (DFAT) Assistant Secretary Celeste Powell.

 Visa holders would have the right to study at schools and universities with the same fee subsidies as Australian citizens, to enrol in Medicare and the National Disability Insurance Scheme, and to travel freely to and from Australia.
-The scheme will be open to Tuvaluans with disabilities and special needs.
+The scheme will be open to all Tuvaluans, including those with disabilities and special needs.

-The memorandum confirms that Australia would provide ‘support for applicants to find work in Australia and to help that growing diaspora retain a connection to culture and improve settlement outcomes’, said DFAT First Assistant Secretary Jan Hutton.
+The Explanatory Memorandum confirms that Australia will provide ‘support for applicants to find work in Australia and to help that growing diaspora retain a connection to culture and improve settlement outcomes’, said DFAT First Assistant Secretary Jan Hutton.

 Taukiei Kitara also raised the importance of encouraging circular and return migration to support communities who remain in Tuvalu.